-Washington County elementary school teacher among those charged in national cocaine ring
+Washington County teacher among those charged in national cocaine ring

 A Washington County elementary school teacher is among the 39 people charged for their alleged role in a major cocaine-trafficking organization, and the school district is investigating.